A Perfect Morning Routine: 5 Tips

 & your endorphins flowing

 Whether you are a morning person or not, starting your day off with a little bit of exercise is a great way to get your body moving, boost your energy levels, and fire up those endorphins.
-It’s also been shown to
+It’s also been shown to help with sleep!
+(We have to throw that one in there).

 No matter what type of exercise you enjoy – whether it be light cardio, weight lifting, jogging, or dancing around in your living room – getting your blood pumping first thing in the morning can really help to wake you up and put you in a good mood for the day ahead.
 You don’t need much - even thirty minutes of moderate intensity exercise per week (like a brisk walk) can be enough to feel health benefits.